State Payroll Operations

 This team is responsible for accounting, reconciliation and disbursement processing for employee payroll and benefit programs

-including, healthcare, flexible benefits, savings bonds, deferred compensation, and CVC.
+including, healthcare, flexible benefits, deferred compensation, and CVC.
 Other activities include preparation

 of IRS form 941 (Employer's Quarterly Federal Tax Return) for all CIPPS agencies, release of CIPPS checkwrites into CARS,